silinternational/terraform-modules/aws/asg-ebs/README.md

  - `ebs_mkfs_labelflag` - Flag preceding the label name in the mkfs command.
 Default: `-L`
  - `ebs_mkfs_extraopts` - Extra options to pass to the mkfs command.
 Default: ""
  - `ebs_fs_type` - Type of filesystem to create.
 Default: `ext4`
+ - `ebs_mountopts` - Mount options to include in /etc/fstab, default is "defaults,noatime"

 ## Optional Inputs